denten-papers/harcourt-exposed/intro.md

 passage of the USA Patriot act in the wake of the 9/11 attacks, the Snowden revelations, the Cybersecurity Information Sharing Act tucked into the spending bill passed by the Congress at the end of 2015---these are all connected events the lead to the same source, war.
-The ill-conceived bargain at the heart of all extraordinary measures would trade ideals central to democratic governance for security.
+The ill-conceived barter at the heart of all extraordinary measures would trade ideals central to democratic governance for security.
 War forces our hand.
 We are told that if we do not comply we would be vulnerable to another terrorist attack.
 History tells us of a graver danger: tyranny, brought on by rushed measures during